 Participants and Procedure

-We sent assistant researchers to survey 500 microentrepreneurs in Jakarta, Indonesia, and its surroundings.
-We used convenient sampling method by approaching microentrepreneurs who employed less than ten employees and asked them to participate in the survey.
+We sent assistant researchers to survey 500 micro-entrepreneurs in Jakarta, Indonesia, and its surrounding area.
+We used a convenient sampling method by approaching micro-entrepreneurs who employed less than ten employees and asked them to participate in the survey.
 Out of 500 participants approached, 346 agreed to participate, with a response rate of 69 percent (212 males, 134 females, Mage = 37.66, SD = 11.25).
 Two hundred and sixteen participants (62.4 percent) were high school graduates, 36 participants (10.4 percent) were college graduates, and 94 participants (27.2 percent) were university graduates.
 As a token of appreciation, we invited those who agreed to fill out the questionnaire to attend our research seminar at the end of the survey.

 Measures

-All measures were in English, translated into Indonesian language and back-translated into English by organizational psychologists using procedures suggested by Brislin (1986).
+All measures were in English, translated into the Indonesian language and back-translated into English by organizational psychologists using procedures suggested by Brislin (1986).

 Innovative behavior.
-We adapted Janssen’s (2000) 9-item innovative work behavior scale.
-A sample item is “In your current business, how often do you create new ideas?”
+We adapted Janssen’s (2000) nine-item innovative work behavior scale.
+A sample item is, “In your current business, how often do you create new ideas?”
 (1=never, 6=always; = .84).

 Core self-evaluation.
-We measured core self-evaluations with the 12-item scale developed and validated by Judge et al. (2002).
+We measured core self-evaluations with the twelve-item scale developed and validated by Judge, et al. (2002).
 It measures individual positive feelings regarding self-esteem, generalized self-efficacy, emotional stability, and locus of control.
 A sample item is “I am confident I get the success I deserve in life” (1=strongly disagree, 5=strongly agree; = .68).

 Proactive personality.
-We measured proactive personality with Seibert et al.’s (1999) 10-item scale, which was the short version of Bateman and Crant’s (1993) proactive personality scale.
-The scale measures individual’s natural disposition toward promoting constructive changes.
+We measured proactive personality with Seibert, et al. (1999)’s ten-item scale, which was the short version of Bateman & Crant (1993)’s proactive personality scale.
+The scale measures an individual’s natural disposition toward promoting constructive changes.
 A sample item is “I am constantly on the lookout for new ways to improve my life” (1=strongly disagree, 5=strongly agree; = .67).

 Control variables.
 In the present study, we controlled for age, education, and business experience.
 In the previous research, age was found to be negatively related to entrepreneurial behavior (Levesque & Minniti, 2006).
 Educational level and previous business experience were found to be positively related to innovative behavior (Hammond et al., 2011; Scott & Bruce, 1994).